johnandrea/dna-multi-match/README.md

 ### Future enhancements

 - Ensure "half" relationships are hendled properly
-- Handle non_ASCII names in a manner better for SVG output.
+- Handle non-ASCII names in a manner better for SVG output.
 - Handle family matched above the tree top.